 The promise of a new life

-One day, Khalil learned from a neighbor there was a possibility to travel to Italy with a humanitarian visa – meaning in a safe and legal way.
+One day, Khalil learned from a neighbour there was a possibility to travel to Italy with a humanitarian visa – meaning in a safe and legal way.

-At first, Fatem was skeptical.
+At first, Fatem was sceptical.
 She thought that they wouldn´t be chosen to travel to Italy.
 But, after a few interviews, the family was selected.

 Why a person wants to go to Italy is also taken into account as well as their chances at success in a new environment.
 “Adaptation is not the same for a young educated person as for an illiterate elderly one,” explains Simone Scotta, from Mediterranean Hope, who has been working on the family’s case from Lebanon.
 “Many Syrian refugees think everything will improve once in Italy, but we insist on explaining that the culture is very different, that nobody speaks their language and that they will lose the support network they have in Lebanon.”